Handmade wedding rings

 Your wedding ring is probably the most important and sentimental piece of jewellery you will ever purchase.
 I specialise in creating unique handmade designs in a variety of styles.

-Wedding rings can be a simple straight band, or they can be as shaped and decorative as you’d like.
+Wedding rings can be a simple straight band, or they can be shaped and decorative.
 I can incorporate your tastes and ideas to make your perfect ring.

 The choice of metal for the bride’s wedding ring is usually dictated by her engagement ring.
 The engagement and wedding rings need to be the same metal and carat, otherwise the harder ring will wear against and damage the softer ring.
 For example, a 9ct yellow gold ring is harder than 18ct gold, and would grind away the 18ct ring over time.

 The groom often chooses the same metal as the bride.
 But personal and practical preferences vary, and there is nothing to stop the groom from choosing a different metal.
 For example, if the bride chose 18ct white gold, the groom may choose palladium or platinum instead as they are much harder wearing.

 Here is a list of popular precious metals I use to make wedding rings in order of hardness, from hardest to softest: Platinum, palladium, 18ct white gold, 18ct yellow and rose gold, 9ct yellow and rose gold, 9ct white gold and sterling silver.